 Some of the places inhabiting mesmerising beauty includes Tura Peak, Nokrek Biosphere, Chibragre, Pelga Falls, Rongbang Dare and many more.
 Sasatgre Village is renowned for oranges while Tura is a fantastic place to view nature.
 Rangapani and Bhaitbari are hubs for archaeologists.

 The Garos are the main tribes inhibiting all of the Garo Hills.
 The Garos belong to the Bodo family of the Tibeto-Burman race.
 They are among the rare tribes in India who follow the matrilineal system in the society.

 Tura, being the district headquarters of West Garo Hills serves as the main entry point to the district.
-Tura is about 222 kilometres from Guwahati and 309 kilometres from Shillong.
+Tura is about 222 km from Guwahati and 309 km from Shillong.
 Road connectivity is very good to this district headquarters and tourists can easily get a bus or a tourist transport to Tura.

 West Garo Hills Weather

-The West Garo Hills lies on the lower parts of Meghalaya thus experiencing warmer climate almost throughout the year.
+The West Garo Hills lies on the lower parts of Meghalaya and thus, experiencing warmer climate almost throughout the year.
 It receives an average rainfall of 330 cms.
 The district receives rainfall mainly due to the South West monsoons and the seasonal winds.
 Winters are dry here while summers are hot.
 The best season to visit West Garo Hills is the post-monsoon months and the winter months.
-When the rain subsides, the temperature lower and the humidity decreases.
-Thus it is an ideal time to go for Trekking and sight-seeing.
-It is however advisable to always carry light woollens and protection from the rain while visiting West Garo Hills.
+When the rain subsides, the temperature lowers and the humidity decreases.
+Thus, it is an ideal time to go for Trekking and sight-seeing.
+It is, however, advisable to always carry light woolens and protection from the rain while visiting West Garo Hills.